Adventure starts here

 Shows the city's creative, community spirit and offers a lively local atmosphere away from the busiest tourist spots.

-• Say "please" and "thank you"; locals are casual but polite.
+• Say "please" and "thank you"; San Franciscans are generally polite but direct.

 Transportation